redbtc/octocat-loves-bitcoin/README.md

   - add "priority" label to the issue, if the total amount donated by all backers on the issue is >=0.001 BTC
   - trigger the actions of the common Red BTC - wide donation logic of the "Become a backer" button on <a href="https://redbtc.org/">Red BTC website</a> and <a href="https://github.com/redbtc/">Red BTC repos</a> (including this one)

+## Have ideas?

+If you have an idea, <a href="https://github.com/redbtc/octocat-loves-btc/issues">post it here</a>.

+## Adding this to repos

+If you want to participate in the experiment and add this mechanic to your repo(s), <a href="https://github.com/redbtc/octocat-loves-btc/issues">create an issue</a> with a couple words about it.

 ## Is it open source?

 It's built with the open source <a href="https://redbtc.org/">Red BTC stack</a> & <a href="https://github.com/redbtc/node-red-contrib-github-plus">node-red-contrib-github-plus nodeset</a>.
 The flow implementing the mechanic will be open-sourced after trying it on a few projects.
-If you want to participate in the experiment and add this mechanic to your repo(s), <a href="https://github.com/redbtc/octocat-loves-btc/issues">create an issue</a>.

 ## Backers 💝